Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 You keep on creating the content but if your blog is not properly indexed would result in no organic traffic.

-No Security of the Visitor
+No Security for the Visitor

-Search indexing will be better for a secure site on a secure hosting than a non-secured blog, I am not talking about getting the free SSL, security is beyond that the rating of your SSL the authority that has signed it, HSTS preloaded domain, How are cookies managed on your domain, If you allow users to signup how safe they are with signups.
-How you treat the privacy of the visitor?
+Search indexing will be better for a secure site on a secure hosting than a non-secured blog, I am not talking about getting the free SSL, security is beyond that the rating of your SSL the authority that has signed it, HSTS preloaded domain, How are cookies managed on your domain If you allow users to signup how safe they are with signups.
+How do you treat the privacy of the visitor?

 Everything for safety counts if you need traffic for your blog.

 Very Long Articles